DTF vs Sublimation

 Materials

-On the other hand, sublimation is exclusively available for polyester or polyester-coated fabrics only.
-If you use sublimation printing on natural fiber fabrics like cotton, the print won’t be able to penetrate into the fiber, causing it to fall out or peel off easily.
+On natural fiber fabrics, the sublimation print won’t be able to penetrate into the fiber, causing it to fall out or peel off easily.
+But for polyester and other synthetic fabrics, it works like a charm.

 Durability